 Change your passcode or passcode settings

-- Allow Access When Device Locked: Allow access to some features when your device is locked, including Voice Dial, Siri, and Control Center.
+- Allow Access When Locked: Use this option to allow access to some features when your device is locked, including Notifications View, Siri, and Control Center.

-- Erase Data: Choose to erase your device automatically after ten failed passcode attempts.
+- Erase Data: Choose whether to erase your device automatically after ten failed passcode attempts.

 If you or someone else enters the wrong passcode too many times, your device will disable itself temporarily.
-Get help if you forgot your passcode or your device is disabled.
+If so, get help with a forgotten passcode or disabled device.
+Or, if you forgot your Restrictions passcode, learn what to do.